 I like to make it directly in the bowl that I will serve it in.
 These bowls (affiliate link) are pretty and also come with lids which make it easy to chill in the refrigerator.

 As you may guess, with all the fresh fruit, it doesn’t freeze well so I don’t recommend it.

 I love including fruit in our menus whenever I can!
 My family loves fruit so that makes it easier.
 Here are a few other recipes that include fruit that you might like to check out too:

 - 1 cup water

-- ½ cup dried cherries (may substitute cranberries)
+- ½ cup dried cherries may substitute cranberries

-- 1 cup seedless green grapes, sliced in half
+- 1 cup seedless green grapes sliced in half

-- 1 cup seedless red grapes, sliced in half
+- 1 cup seedless red grapes sliced in half

-- 1 cup diced Granny Smith apple (about one medium size apple)
+- 1 cup Granny Smith apple diced, about one medium size apple

-- 1 cup diced Red Delicious apple (about one-two small apples)
+- 1 cup Red Delicious apple diced, one medium size apple

 - ¼ cup honey

-- 1 teaspoon finely chopped lime peel
+- 1 teaspoon lime peel finely chopped

 - 1 tablespoons lime juice

-- Add dried cherries to small bowl and cover with boiling water for 15 minutes.
+- Add dried cherries to small bowl with boiling water, stir and let it sit for 15 minutes.

 - Drain cherries.

-- Chill for two hours.
+- Cover and chill in the refrigerator for two hours or up to 12 hours.
 Serve cold.

 Originally published December 2016 and updated in December 2020 with new photos, content and video.

 Be sure to check out my Amazon Shop to discover the many items I use in my own kitchen.
 Meal Planning Magic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Ordering products mentioned here are at no extra cost to you.
 Thank you for your support.